With 13 countries and 4.3 billion people, the Asia-Pacific (APAC) region presents a huge opportunity for merchants to scale their business.

 While online retail sales in APAC are expected to reach USD 2.8 trillion in 2025, the region also has the world's highest cart abandonment rate at nearly 80%.
 Eight out of 10 APAC shoppers fail to complete their online purchases for many reasons, such as preferring to shop on their mobile phones instead of their computers, abandoning the checkout when processes get too complicated, and even varying internet speeds.

-Payments localization is especially critical considering that 44% of consumers abandon a purchaseif their preferred payment method is not offered.
+Payments localisation is especially critical considering that 44% of consumers abandon a purchase if their preferred payment method is not offered.
 The reverse is also true — when merchants offered local payment methods in APAC, their cart abandonment risk decreased by as much as 32%.

 Despite that, merchants entering the APAC market tend to ignore the advantages of local payment methods.
 Data shows that while e-wallets accounted for 69% of all e-commerce transactions in the region, 29% of non-APAC merchants selling to the market still believe that local shoppers prefer global debit card schemes.